 How to Warm Up an Email for Cold Outreach

 Globally, 14.5 billion emails are marked as spam every single day.
 This equates to almost half (45%) of all emails.
 What’s more, advertising-related spam is the biggest single category, accounting for 35% of all spam.
 How does this relate to warming up your email?

-It goes without saying that staying out of the spam folder is vital for salespeople using cold outreach – but unfortunately, it’s getting harder and harder to do.
+Well, it goes without saying that staying out of the spam folder is vital for salespeople using cold outreach – but unfortunately, it’s getting harder and harder to do.

 Google implemented a stealth update at the beginning of 2019, leading many more emails to be marked as spam.
 While the tech titan didn’t announce this update, analysis from sales and lead gen expert Alex Berman shows Google has become a lot smarter around spam detection, making the jobs of sales and marketing professionals more difficult – but definitely not impossible.